CHT2520-web-prog/PHP-basics/README.md

 ## If you are using Codespaces

-- Open your existing codespace (you shouldn't create a new one).
+- Open your existing codespace (you shouldn't create a new one) [https://github.com/codespaces](https://github.com/codespaces).
 - In the terminal enter

 ```